archiboi69/archestra/draft_text_v2.md

 The analysis of existing collective self-development models has revealed four critical domains where current implementations fall short: procedural frameworks, strategic market positioning, balancing economic and social benefits, and institutional engagement.
 These gaps represent practical obstacles that hinder the wider adoption of an otherwise promising housing delivery approach.

 Rather than attempting to address all possible improvements to collective self-development, this project focuses on elements that would most significantly enhance viability and appeal in the Polish context.
 The emphasis on procedural clarity addresses the "Everything Community" problem that has complicated early Polish initiatives, while the focus on strategic market positioning acknowledges the reality of Poland's developer-dominated land market.
 Similarly, the objectives related to balancing economic and social benefits respond directly to the tension observed between Pomorze's cost-focused approach and Nowe Żerniki's community orientation.
-These objectives collectively aim to address the fundamental challenge identified in the analysis: how to transform collective self-development from a merely innovative concept to a genuinely desirable housing alternative.
+These objectives collectively aim to address the fundamental challenge identified in the analysis: how to transform collective self-development from an innovation to a genuinely desirable housing alternative.

 ## Procedural Objectives